Fire Behavior and Modeling Group

 The information posted here includes a draft revision of the guide as of March 2016.
 A table summarizing changes to fuel models between the original guide and the revision is included at the beginning of the document.

-We hope to finalize the revision in winter 2016-17.
+We hope to finalize the revision in spring 2017.
 We are looking for photos and feedback from people familiar with fire in Alaska and those who have opportunities to observe fire behavior during the 2016 fire season, particularly in Closed Black Spruce and Open Black Spruce forest types.

 For questions or comments, please contact